 The summer is a great time to think about changes you can make as a family to eat and move for good health.

-Click here for some easy ideas to eat well and move more: Find out more here Children need to be active for at least an hour every day.
-If you are doing this already, that's brilliant.
-It is a good idea to mix moderate activity like brisk walking with vigorous activity like running or fast cycling.
-To find activities and support in your local area in Nottingham, visit Asklion.
+Click here for some easy ideas to eat well and move more:

+Website

 Thriving Nottingham

 is a new, free health and well-being service that will help you live well and feel great!

 Thinking of making changes for the better?

 - Losing weight and eating well

 - Stopping smoking

 - Moving more

-- Improving your well-being Thriving Nottingham can help
+- Improving your well-being

+Thriving Nottingham can help
-Website

-Time for your family to start thriving!

-Try a new FREE health and wellbeing programme here to help children and families to feel great.

-We offer 5-17-year-olds above a healthy weight the chance to enjoy moving more with regular local activity sessions including trampolining, multisports and more.

-While the kids are having fun, you'll get tips and advice from a trained health mentor to help you improve your family's health and wellbeing.
-Scan the QR code to find your nearest group and sign up today!
-Thriving Nottingham offers a wide range of health and wellbeing programmes to support locals to lose weight, move more, stop smoking and more. - www.thrivingnottingham.org.uk - hello@thrivingnottingham.org.uk - 0115 648 5724

-thriving
+Find out more here

+thriving want to eat well and lose weight want to 1-to-1 health coaching ant to boost my wellbeing ont to boost my family's health

 Be tooth friendly - swap out sugary snacks

 A few easy swaps you can make:

 - Challenge yourself not to add sugar to hot drinks.
-If you need the sweetness, go for a sweetener instead. - Choose water or milk over fizzy drinks. - Keep fruit juices to mealtimes rather than having throughout the day. - For savoury snacks, opt for nuts instead of crisps.
+If you need the sweetness, go for a sweetener instead. - Choose water or milk over fizzy drinks - Keep fruit juices to mealtimes rather than having throughout the day. - For savoury snacks, opt for nuts instead of crisps.
 If anyone is allergic, try carrots and hummus instead.

-Keeping cool - information about 4 Slushies 1 You may have seen some worrying cases in the news about children being admitted to hospital after drinking too many Slush ice drinks.
-BBC News - 'Children should avoid drinking slushies with glycerol' Here is what the Foods Standard Agency says: 'Slush ice drinks can contain the ingredient glycerol as a substitute for sugar, at a level required to create the 'slush' effect.
-At this level, we recommend that children aged seven years and under should not consume these drinks.
+Keeping cool - information about Slushies You may have seen some worrying cases in the news about children being admitted to hospital after drinking too many Slush ice drinks.
+BBC News - 'Children should avoid drinking slushies with glycerol' Here is what the Foods Standard Agency says: 'Slush ice drinks can contain the ingredient glycerol as a substitute for sugar, at a level we recommend that children aged seven years and under should not consume these drinks.
 This is due to their potential to cause side-effects such as headaches and sickness, particularly when consumed in excess.'
 For children and young people, these drinks should be consumed only occasionally.
 Water is the best drink and it's free!
 FSA Webpage - Food Additives